Clark University Style Guide

 All-Star, all-star—Sports.
 Capitalize as part of a proper name: When is the NHL All-Star Game?
 Armstrong was chosen to be an NCAA All-Star.
 Lowercase all-star in other references: The NFL all-star game is the Pro Bowl.
 Several high-school all-stars were selected to our team.

 alumni/a/ae/us—Female singular, alumna; female plural, alumnae; male (or generic) singular, alumnus; male plural, or mixed-group, alumni.
-Use alumni when referring to a group of Clark graduates (Many Clark alumni attend reunion.).
+When referring to a group of Clark graduates, alumni and alumnae/i are both acceptable.
+(Many alumnae/i attended reunion.
+The Clark alumni joined students at the event.)

 among, between—Use between to show relationship between two objects; use among when more than two objects are involved.